The pets in the Zoo

 In the summer months we have two calves with us.
 To make it safe to have them loose with the other animals on the ECT, our calves are replaced every year with new ones.
 The calves come from a dairy farmer.
-We currently have two calves of the Telemark breed.
-These are called Helmer and Sindre and were born early in the year in 2019.
+We currently have two calves of the breed Norwegian Red Feet (NRF).
+These are called Les and Norae and were born early in the year.
 Like our other animals, our calves are tame, but they can play quite violently so it's important to read their body language.

 Our flock of sheep consists of about 10 sheep of the breed Norwegian fur sheep.
 The reason why the breed is called "fur sow" is that fur means "tail".
 Typical of the breed is that they have short tail.
 Because of the thick wool, the sheep can be out in the yard every day of the year.
 Twice a year we arrange sheep cutting, which is very popular for both children and adults.
 Our sheep are very fond of cows, and extremely good at stealing lunches from strollers.

 We have the breed Norwegian dairy goat.
 The goats are ruminants and eat mainly grass, leaves, twigs and roots.
 The goats are incredibly playful and happy to climb.
 In the spring we get goat kicks running around and playing with both humans and each other.
 Our biggest goat is called Småen.
 He has huge horns, but is kind and good.
 Our goats have their own fencing in the summer, but in the winter they go loose in the yard.

 EKT has three pigs named Vera, Bjarte and Champis.
 The first two are of the Canadian mini pig breed, while Champis is a Nordic mini pig.
 Unlike many other pigs, the pigs we have on EKT are not pink, but black and gray.
 Pigs are generally very relaxed animals that prefer to spend their days eating and sleeping.
 Our pigs are very fond of cuddling and are happy to roll over on their backs to be scratched on their stomachs.